 Pronoun changes generally will take effect the next day in the university’s systems, but other community members will not be proactively informed of a person’s change of pronouns.
 For example, course rosters with pronouns will be given to faculty one week before the start of classes and while a student is able to change their pronouns in the system at any time, faculty, others may will not be notified of this change.
 Therefore, if you want others to use your recently changed pronouns, you should inform them of the change.

 The transition to using pronouns in University systems is in process, and it will take some time to update all of the systems.
 Information regarding the status of pronoun usage in individual information systems is below.

-Community members are not required to select a pronoun.
+Community members are not required to select pronouns.
 If none are entered, the pronoun fields in information systems will remain blank.
-Students and employees may select from the following three options.
+Starting Fall of 2021, students and employees may select from the following options:

 To assist in providing an inclusive University experience for students and employees whose gender identity or gender expression does not conform to their assigned legal sex at birth, Willamette will allow students to change their gender identity in Sage and employees in Workday.

 Incoming students may have provided gender identity or pronouns in Admission application data but they will be prompted to enter them again in SAGE to help ensure they reflect their chosen identity.
 Gender Identity information may be used to facilitate housing assignments and other student services, and to develop future support services.
 Gender Identity is not displayed in any Willamette directories.